 9. Look after yourself

-When you're in a state of loathing your life, it often becomes difficult to take good care of yourself.
+When you're in a state of hating your life, it often becomes difficult to take good care of yourself.
 However, the mind-body connection goes two ways.
 When you're sleep-deprived, sick, and physically weak, you become psychologically vulnerable, too.

 So, start looking after yourself.
 Sleep, exercise, get enough fresh air, eat healthy food.
 Scientific research has proven that physical activity helps lower the levels of stress hormones in your body.
 It also increases your ability to focus and use your intellectual skills better.
 As a result, you will gain clarity and better control over your emotions.